robertmartin8/ReasonableDeviations/_posts/2019-04-21-currency-arbitrage-graphs-2.md

 In particular, we will be using `nx.DiGraph`, which is just a (weighted) directed graph.
 I was initially concerned that it'd be difficult to get the data in: python libraries often adopt their own weird conventions and you have to modify your data so that is in the correct format.
 This was not really the case with NetworkX, it turns out that we already did most of the hard work when we put the data into our pandas adjacency matrix.

 Firstly, we take negative logs as discussed in the [previous post]({{ site.baseurl }}{% post_url 2019-03-02-currency-arbitrage-graphs %}).
 Secondly, in our dataframe we currently have `NaN` whenever there is no edge between two vertices.
 To make a valid `nx.DiGraph`, we need to set these to zero.
-Lastly, we must transpose the dataframe because NetworkX uses a different row/column convention to me.
+Lastly, we transpose the dataframe because NetworkX uses a different row/column convention.
 We then pass this processed dataframe into the `nx.Digraph` constructor.
 Summarised in one line:

 ```python
 g = nx.DiGraph(-np.log(df).fillna(0).T)